dart-atom/dart/_posts/2014-01-03-getting-started.md

 Option-clicking on an element, or hitting `F3`, will jump to its definition.

-You can toggle and and off a structural outline view of the current Dart file by executing the command `'toggle outline view'`.
+You can toggle on and off a structural outline view of the current Dart file by executing the command `'toggle outline view'`.

 In order to find all the places where an element if referenced, right click on that element and select the menu item `Find References…`.
 You can also use the key binding `shift-⌘-g`.
 The results will be displayed in a view on the right;
 clicking on a result will jump to the associated source location.
-The results view can be closed via the close button or by hitting escape twice.
+The results view can be closed via the close button or by hitting the escape key twice.

 To view the type hierarchy of a class, hit `F4` or right click on the class and choose `Type Hierarchy`.

-## Code modifications
+## Refactorings and code modifications

 In addition to quick fixes, the plugin can also perform some automated code transformations.
 These include a rename refactoring, available from the context